 a) the provisions of Nos.
 246D to 246H of the ITU Convention;

-b) Resolution 20 (Rev. Geneva, 2022) of this assembly, on the procedures for allocation and management of international telecommunication numbering, naming, addressing and identification resources,
+b) Resolution 20 (Rev. Geneva, 2022) of this assembly, on the procedures for allocation and management of international telecommunication numbering, naming, addressing and identification resources;

+c) the importance of promoting innovation and fostering an enabling environment for emerging technologies, while following related international standards and best practices and regulatory frameworks to protect the interests of stakeholders including competition and privacy,

 considering

-a) that the tasks undertaken in the ITU Telecommunication Standardization Sector (ITU-T) cover both technical matters and matters having policy or regulatory implications;
+a) that the tasks undertaken in the ITU Telecommunication Standardization Sector (ITU-T) cover technical, policy, and regulatory aspects and implications;

-b) that rules pertaining to certain aspects of the Sector's work are being framed in terms that will rely upon clear and certain identification of the boundary between technical matters and matters having policy or regulatory implications;
+b) that rules pertaining to ITU-T's work are being framed in terms that will rely upon clear and certain identification of the boundary between technical and policy and regulatory aspects and implications;

 c) that administrations are encouraging a larger role for Sector Members in the work of ITU-T, particularly on technical matters;

-d) that many matters having policy or regulatory implications may involve technical implementation and therefore need to be considered in appropriate technical study groups,
+d) that many matters having policy or regulatory aspects and implications may involve technical implementation and therefore need to be considered in appropriate study groups and focus groups,

 noting